Aliases for F5 Gene

 GeneCards Summary for F5 Gene

 F5 (Coagulation Factor V (Proaccelerin, Labile Factor)) is a Protein Coding gene.
 Diseases associated with F5 include factor v deficiency and budd-chiari syndrome.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include copper ion binding.
+Among its related pathways are Hemostasis and Collagen biosynthesis and modifying enzymes.
+GO annotations related to this gene include serine-type endopeptidase activity and copper ion binding.
 An important paralog of this gene is NRP2.

 UniProtKB/Swiss-Prot for F5 Gene